azuline/rose/docs/METADATA_MANAGEMENT.md

 ### Multi-Value Tags

-Single-valued tags have a pretty straightforward behavior: if the tag value matches, either replace the value, sed the value, or delete the value.
+Single-valued tags are pretty straightforward: if the tag value matches, either replace the value, sed the value, or delete the value.

-For Multi-valued tags, only values matching the pattern are acted upon.
-So for example, given the genre tags `[K-Pop, Dance-Pop, Contemporary R&B]` and the action `genre:Pop::sed:p:b`, the result will be `[K-Pob, Dance-Pob, Contemporary R&B]` (`Contemporary R&B` is left untouched).
+Multi-valued tags are more complicated.
+In multi-value tags, only values matching the pattern are acted upon.
+So, for example, given the genre tags `[K-Pop, Dance-Pop, Contemporary R&B]` and the action `genre:Pop::sed:p:b`, the result will be `[K-Pob, Dance-Pob, Contemporary R&B]` (`Contemporary R&B` is left untouched).

 In order to act on all the values, the pattern can be set to null.
 Then the action will run over all values in the tag.
 This can be used to, for example,